Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Example: Gratuity, severance pay, voluntary retrenchment benefits, leave encashment, commutation of pension, etc.

-What are some important points of Form 10DA?
+What are Some Important Points of Form 10DA?

-Form 10DA is a mandatory form to be filed while claiming a deduction under section 80-JJAA.
+Form 10DA is a mandatory form to be filed while claiming a deduction under section 80JJAA.
 Given below are some important points related to Form 10DA:

-• The due date of filing Form 10DA is as applicable to assessee for return filing u/s 139(1)
+• The due date of filing Form 10DA is as applicable to the assessee for return filing u/s 139(1)

-• DSC is mandatory for filing Form 10DA but not with the help of EVC.
+• DSC is mandatory for filing Form 10DA, but not with the help of EVC.

 Form 10DA

-What is deduction under Section 80-JJAA?
+What is Deduction Under Section 80-JJAA?

 Determining the eligibility for additional employee cost deduction under Section 80JJAA involves considering specific criteria: